-Loveless’s designs are known all over the world and even those who don’t know him as the name saw his knife.
+Loveless’s designs are known all over the world and even those who do not know it by name have seen its knife.

 This is not a knife, this is the knife!

-The first knife I did or rather tried to do was the drop point and that’s maybe also why I consider it a school for a knife maker.
+The first knife I made or rather I tried to do was the drop point and that is perhaps also why I consider it a school for a knife maker.

-That’s how it started, doing the same knife over and over again, give the wax, remove the wax, give the wax off.
+That’s how it started, making the same knife over and over again, give the wax, remove the wax, give the wax remove the wax.

-A bit like doing covers when you learn to play and repeat the same solo for hours and hours continuously until you understand and unravel all the technical aspects but not only of that song or solo.
+A bit like doing covers when you learn to play and repeat the same solo for hours and hours continuously until you understand and dissect all the technical aspects but not only of that song or that solo.

-Knife making is also an art form but working freely on your knife is not the same thing as building replicas because it forces you to respect different “trajectories” that also lead to discovering the real greatness of the maker who created it.
+Knife making is also an art form but working freely on your knife is not the same as building replicas because it forces you to respect different “trajectories” that also lead to discover the real greatness of the maker who created it.

-The design will be faithful as proportions but respects the copyright of the famous maker’s knife.
+The design will be faithful in proportions but respects the copyright of the knife of the famous maker.

-The name of this knife comes from the shape of the blade that characterizes it but that has been made even more masterful by the details of the American maker that made it an icon in the knife shop and also as I told you before one of the most copied knives.
+The name of this knife comes from the shape of the blade that characterizes it but that has been made even more masterful by the details of the American maker who made it an icon in cutlery and also as I told you before one of the most copied knives.

 The drop-point blade is a form of blade that develops over the entire soul of the blade, from the handle of the knife to the tip.

-The bushcraft is a set of knowledge and techniques to live in a natural environment, leveraging its resources to meet basic needs such as food and shelter.
+Bushcraft is a set of knowledge and techniques designed to live in a natural environment, exploiting its resources to meet basic needs such as food and shelter.